kaldi-asr/kaldi/egs/aishell2/README.txt

 * a word segmentation module, which is a must-have component for Chinese ASR systems
 * an open-sourced Mandarin lexicon(DaCiDian)
 * a simplified GMM training recipe
-* 80-dim FBank without pitch as NN input feature
-* slightly different data augmentation setup(tempo perturbation, max-volume perturbation)
 * acoustic channel adaptation recipe(AM fine-tuning)
-* a real-time streaming ASR demo via laptop microphone (tested on MacOS)

 # CONTACT
 AISHELL foundation is a non-profit online organization, with members from speech industry and research institutes.

-We hope the corpus and recipes that we open-sourced could be beneficial to the entire speech community.
+We hope AISHELL-2 corpus and recipe could be beneficial to the entire speech community.

-Due to the scale of AISHELL-2 (more than 100G data for the open-sourced iOS channel), we have decided to distribute AISHELL-2 via hard-disk delivery.
+Depends on your location and internet speed, we distribute the corpus in two ways:
+* hard-disk delivery
+* cloud-disk downloading

+To apply for AISHELL-2 corpus for free, you need to fill in a very simple application form, confirming that:
+* university department / education institute info
+* only for non-commercial research / education use

+After comfirmation, AISHELL-foundation will covers all fees (including the corpus, hard-disk cost etc)

+Data re-distribution inside your university department is OK for convenience.
+However, users are not supposed to re-distribute AISHELL-2 to other universities or education institutes.

-To apply for the AISHELL-2 disk, or you come across any problem with the recipe, contact us via:
+To get the application form, or you come across any problem with the recipe, contact us via:

 aishell.foundation@gmail.com